 Chase and Status

-What troubles further is a slight air of suspicion.
 Last month, I submitted a polite but detailed query about a particular article in the Sunday Times, bringing up my dissertation topic and why it was relevant.
-No reply came, but an article has since emerged from the journalist on the topic of privacy.
-There is no direct parallel, but connection enough just to set alarm bells ringing a little.
+No reply came, but an article has since emerged from the same journalist on the topic of privacy.

 But ah the Sickle!
 Golden Eares are Cropt;